radical-cybertools/radical.pilot/docs/architecture/env_isolation/README.md

        - eg., export, module load, source, ...
        - must be fast
        - cached (identical command sets are run only once, env is then reused)
-     - pre_exec_action: any action needed to run the task
+     - pre_exec_cmd: any action needed to run the task
        - runs on the compute node
        - will block all task resources apart from one core (rank really)
        - runs in the task env